 Now let’s see what good it brings to students who opt for studying in any one of the university’s branch.

 Why study in a university having various branches – for Students

 For students, the advantage of studying in a branch of some university having its main office in a different city, state, or even country is like a blessing in disguise.
 They get benefited from the strategies colleges implement for coming out as superior from one another, such as competitions, different and newer teaching methodologies, on-campus placements, etc. Some other things that students get the advantage of are:

 - Chance to live in a place they are comfortable living in

 Students get an opportunity to reside in a city they feel comfortable living in or a one that is near their home, for, e.g., if one enrolls in the distance program of Sikkim Manipal, they would be able to live in their comfort place, as the branches are in almost every city.

 - Chance to show talent

 The numbers of competitions that happen among branches are usually higher as compared to the events happening in an independent college.
-Thus the chance of showcasing talent is higher when one enrolls in a branch.
+Thus the opportunity of showcasing talent is higher when one enrolls in a branch.

 - Job opportunities